 Only lemon zucchini bread disappears faster.
 It’s OMG crazy good.
 We fight for it.
 Anyways…

 Let me preface by saying we do eat grains.
 I know some people are truly sensitive to gluten.
 For us, organic whole grains make vital part of our wholesome diet.
-I’m not a huge baker but I bake a lot of muffins and quick breads.
-So perfect for healthy breakfast and snacks.
+I’m not a huge baker but I bake a lot of quick breads for healthy breakfast and snack ideas.

-And even though we can eat “regular” banana bread, I like to make almond flour banana bread too.
+And even though we can eat whole wheat banana bread, I like to make almond flour banana bread too.

 Ingredients for Almond Flour Banana Bread